goedemiddag/noCAPTCHA/README.md

 # noCAPTCHA (new reCAPTCHA)

-Forked of [ARCANEDEV/noCAPTCHA](https://github.com/ARCANEDEV/noCAPTCHA) but made compatible by Laravel 10.
+Forked of [ARCANEDEV/noCAPTCHA](https://github.com/ARCANEDEV/noCAPTCHA) but made compatible with Laravel 10.

 ## Installation